jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 with nothing left to show for it?

 Right *now*,
-given the overwhelming amount unknown, how can we make the most progress in the shortest time?
+given the overwhelming amount to be known, how can we make the most progress in the shortest time?
 What’s the minimum to be learned next, and the fastest way to learn it?